Sea-BirdScientific/seabirdscientific/README.md

 You must have [Python](https://www.python.org/downloads/) version 3.9 or higher installed in order to use the toolkit.

 ## CTD Jupyter Notebook
 The ctd-processing.ipynb notebook in the documentation folder provides examples of the methods that can be applied to SBS CTD data within both the toolkit and the SBS Fathom application.
 There are a number of online references available with information on Jupyter notebook setup for different platforms and environments.
-For those who are not interested in an interactive notebook, there are static versions available in [HTML](https://htmlpreview.github.io/?https://github.com/Sea-BirdScientific/seabirdscientific/blob/main/documentation/ctd-notebook.html) and [PDF](./documentation/ctd-notebook.pdf).
+For those who are not interested in an interactive notebook, there is a static version available in [PDF](./documentation/ctd-notebook.pdf) format.

 ## Contributions to the Toolkit
 If you have code or data that you would like to contribute to the SBS community toolkit, please contact [SBS customer support](https://www.seabird.com/support)